Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

 Hyaluronic Acid Gel (brand names such as Restylane, Perlane, Juvederm) is a natural product in use for over twenty years and has proven to be an effective “filler” for facial skin.
-It is well suited for treating wrinkles, enhancing lips, and reducing scars.
+It is well suited for wrinkle correction, enhancing lips, and reducing scars.
 It can also be used to lift areas of the face, and fill areas of depression.
 While periodic touch-ups are necessary to maintain the result, hyaluronics represent an excellent non-surgical treatment for facial rejuvenation.

 What exactly is hyaluronic gel?